philcali/robot-vision/README.md

 - Very rarely in testing, I found that keyboard inputs would _stick_.
 The only way to fix this at the moment, is to re-run `rvc` with the `-c` or `--clear-keys` flag.
 - Screen capturing can be really slow (JVM screencap performance is lousy)
-- No way to control the quality or scale from the client (yet)
+- No way to control the quality or scale from the client (TODO item)

 ## TODO's